Jazzpah01/MakingGames_FinalProject/README.md

 scenes that only you will be able to access.
 Only tech lead will be changing the main scene.

 -------------------------
-HOW to get a remote branch to your computer.
+How to get a remote branch NAME to your computer.

 git fetch origin

-git checkout -b test origin/test
+git checkout -b NAME origin/NAME

+---
+How to upload a branch NAME that is only local.

+git push -u origin NAME

 ---
 To list remove branches: git branch -v -a

 https://stackoverflow.com/questions/1783405/how-do-i-check-out-a-remote-git-branch